A page of my own

 Despite all these reasons and a desire to actually write, I find myself avoiding the writing.
 Literally while penning this, I’ve picked up my phone 4 times to scroll through Instagram, Facebook and to read messages.
 I look at my nails, I pick at them, and I read other people’s writing.
 That underlying fear of actual people reading this is still scary, but there is also an oppositional desire to be seen.

-A while ago I took a Grab back home, and the driver opened up the conversation by asking me what I do for food at night, since I live in a pretty secluded area.
-I said I’m never awake at night, since my bedtime is around 10pm.
-The conversation then eventually moved onto the topic of relationships.
+A while ago I took a Grab back home, and the driver opened up the conversation by asking me what I do for food at night.
+I said I’m never awake at night, since my bedtime is super early.
+The conversation then moved onto the topic of relationships.
 Because he’s ethnically from Pakistan where arranged marriages are common, he opted into finding a match through a matchmaker.
-From watching one episode of Indian Matchmaking, I know that people are shown to other people with printed pages, basically a dating profile, with their picture, personal information, expectations, family background, etc. He apparently wrote a very lengthy essay in his About Me, including entire paragraphs about his interests such as Star Trek and gaming, so that whoever he finds has to actually vibe with him.
-The first two girls who he connected with did not seem to have actually read his essay, but the third did and they got married.
-It sounds like he found a winner!
-They apparently game late at night together, which is why he was curious about supper options in my neighborhood.
-I guess this is the power of writing.
+People are shown to other people with printed fact sheets, basically a dating profile with their picture, personal information, expectations, family background, etc. He apparently wrote a very lengthy essay in his About Me, including entire paragraphs about Star Trek and gaming, so that whoever he finds has to actually vibe with him.
+The first two girls did not seem to have actually read his essay, but the third did and they got married!
+It sounds like he found a winner.
+They apparently game late into the night together, which is why he was curious about supper options in my neighborhood.
+That’s the power of writing.

 Posted on: